 Comprehensive income (loss) generally represents all changes in stockholders' equity during the period except those resulting from investments by, or distributions to, stockholders.
-The Company's comprehensive income (loss) was approximately \$2.4 million and \$(18.8) million for the years ended December 31, 2017 and 2016, respectively.
+The Company's comprehensive income (loss) was approximately \$(15.2) million and \$2.4 million for the years ended December 31, 2018 and 2017, respectively.
 The Company's other comprehensive income (loss) is related to a net unrealized gain (loss) on marketable securities.
-For the years ended December 31, 2017 and 2016, the Company's other comprehensive gain (loss) was \$8,096 and \$(5,861), respectively.
+For the years ended December 31, 2018 and 2017, the Company's other comprehensive gain was \$773 and \$8,096, respectively.